 How To Get To Sleep: 4 Steps

 51% of us don’t do anything to try to help get to sleep.
 But the behaviour you have just before bed does affect the quality and duration of your sleep.
-It’s known as sleep hygiene.
-Good sleep hygiene is maintaining a regular bedtime and keeping the bedroom at the right temperature.
-Bad sleep hygiene is drinking caffeine late in the afternoon and drinking alcohol late at night.
+A good sleep routine involves maintaining a regular bedtime, keeping the bedroom at the right temperature and have a process you go through every night before you go to sleep!
+A bad sleep routine is drinking caffeine late in the afternoon and drinking alcohol late at night.
 Worryingly, 13% of us use alcohol to help us sleep, but alcohol in our system causes unrestful nights.

 The age and gender breakdown of people in the UK who struggle to sleep.
 (Dreams, 2016)